not-sekiun/PyIris/README.md

 python.
 Lastly is the fact that the terminal is much more powerful than cmd, therefore a lot more actions can be accomplished from the terminal than from cmd so there is no need to add extra components, your trusty linux/execute_command_bash will do the job for you

+### Why are you using a raw text protocol isn't something like HTTP less suspicious to network analyst
+Yes it is I should probably be using HTTP buuuuut I am just lazy.
+Perhaps in a future update but that requires rewriting a lot of the listener-scout protocol which could take some time.

+### Hey I am a 1337 H4X0R and need to DDOS NSA and The Pentagon can you add a 1337 DDOS component
+No lol

 # Built with
 - [PyCharm IDE](https://www.jetbrains.com/pycharm/)
 - My brain